 - To modify a stored procedure, we can either use ALTER PROCEDURE or ALTER PROC statement.
 Both statements are the same.

-- The schema_name is used to define the name of the schema and procedure_name is used to define the name of the existing procedure that we want to modify.
+- The schema_name defines the schema’s name, and the procedure_name defines the name of the existing stored procedure that we want to modify.

 AS